LOCATION TILLERY NC

 Redoximorphic Features (where present)--iron masses in shades of red, yellow, or brown and iron depletions in shades of gray, yellow, or brown

-Color--hue of 7.5YR through 2.5Y, value of 4 through 7, and chroma of 1 or 2
+Color--hue of 7.5YR through 2.5Y, value of 4 through 7, chroma of 1 or 2

 Texture (fine-earth fraction)--silt loam, loam, silty clay loam, clay loam, or silty clay

-BC, BCt, or CB horizon (where present):
+BC, BCt, or CB horizon (if it occurs):

-Color--hue of 7.5YR through 5Y, value of 5 through 7, and chroma of 3 through 8, or it is mottled in shades of red, yellow, brown, or gray.
+Color--hue of 7.5YR through 5Y, value of 5 through 7, chroma of 3 through 8, or it is mottled in shades of red, yellow, brown, or gray.

 Texture (fine-earth fraction)--silt loam, loam, silty clay loam, or clay loam